Incremental Text-to-Speech Synthesis Using Pseudo Lookahead with Large Pretrained Language Model: Experimental evaluations

 \subsection{Experimental conditions}

-We used LJSpeech~\cite{ljspeech17}, a dataset consisting of 13,100 short audio clips of a single female English speaker lasting approximately 24~hours.
+We used LJSpeech~\cite{ljspeech17}, a dataset consisting of 13,100 short audio clips of a female English speaker lasting approximately 24~hours.
 We randomly selected 100 and 500~sentences from the entire dataset for validation and test sets, respectively, and used the rest as a training set.
-When extracting a mel-spectrogram from each audio clip with short-time Fourier transform, we used 1024-sample frame size, 256-sample hop size, a Hann window function, and an 80~channel mel-filterbank at a sampling frequency 22.05~kHz.
+When extracting a mel-spectrogram from each audio clip with short-time Fourier transform, we used 1024-sample frame size, 256-sample hop size, a Hann window function, and an 80~channel mel-filterbank at a sampling frequency of 22.05~kHz.
 To use contextual information in the training process, we used the sliding text window described in Section~\ref{methods_model} with the window length $3$ and the hop size $1$.
-We set the number of words in each input segment $N$ to two in the inference process.
-When extracting a waveform of each current segment as a preprocessing for training, we used a Kaldi-based forced-alignment toolkit~\cite{gentle17}.
+As described in Section~\ref{methods_predict}, we set the number of words in each input segment $N$ to two in the synthesis process.
+When extracting a waveform of each current segment, we used a Kaldi-based forced-alignment toolkit~\cite{gentle17}.
 We used the pretrained GPT2\footnote{\url{https://github.com/graykode/gpt-2-Pytorch}} and WaveGlow\footnote{\url{https://github.com/NVIDIA/waveglow}} models for the evaluation.
-In the inference process, we set the number of words sampled with GPT2 $L$ to five.
+On the basis of a preliminary experiment in which we calculated the cosine similarity values over time steps for different $L$, we selected $L=5$ as the setting that produces the closest lookahead to using the ground-truth future segment.
 When performing the sampling operation with GPT2, we applied top-$k$ sampling with $k=1$ in all cases.
 We trained the TTS model with a batch size of $160$ distributed across four NVIDIA V100 GPUs for 76000~iterations, for which we observed the convergence in all the training cases.
 When performing the fine-tuning, we trained only the contextual embedding network with a batch size of $32$ on a NVIDIA Geforce GTX 1080Ti GPU for 4000~iterations, where we used $\alpha_{\mathrm{sim}} = 10^{-3}$.
-We used the Adam~\cite{kingma14adam} optimizer with $\beta_{1} = 0.9$, $\beta_{2}=0.999$, $\epsilon = 10^{-6}$.
+We used the Adam~\cite{kingma14adam} optimizer with $\beta_{1} = 0.9$, $\beta_{2}=0.999$, and $\epsilon = 10^{-6}$.
 We set a learning rate of $10^{-3}$ and $10^{-4}$ in the TTS model training and the fine-tuning, respectively, applying $L_{2}$ regularization with weight $10^{-6}$.